 /dashboard, but you can change it on the Paths & routing page in the dashboard.

 Upon signing up, the user will be redirected to whatever domain the form is on, plus the After-signup path.

 For example, if the signup form is at

 https://example.com/features, then the user will be redirected to

 When a user signs up with their email and password, Userfront sends them a welcome email.

 This email says that they have signed up for your project and asks the user to verify their email address by clicking on a link.

 When the user clicks on the link, their email address is verified, and they are redirected to your After-login path.

-If you want to be notified when a new user is created, you can add a URL to the User Created Webhook in your account settings.
+If you want to be notified when a new user is created, you can add a URL to the User Created Webhook in your workspace settings.